 The integration of global supply chains, product development and services in the pharmaceutical industry requires complex and strategic thinkers across a variety of disciplines.
 The Engineering and Technology Management (ETM) Master’s Degree and Certificate programs prepare Doctor of Pharmacy students to become effective leaders in planning, implementation, and management of multifaceted operations.

 Through the Engineering and Technology Management (ETM) coursework offered by the WSU Voiland College of Engineering and Architecture, you will prepare for the growing need in technical management of manufacturing operations in the pharmaceutical industry, health care, and governmental research initiatives, among many others.
 This dual track program allows you to tackle complex problems with an entrepreneurial and innovative mindset to manage a spectrum of job duties, including supervision of a wide array of technical personnel, design and deployment of pharmaceutical technological systems, project management, production, operations management, evaluation of technology value, and safety and quality control oversight.

 This dual degree saves students time and money.
 Some pharmacy courses allow the ETM program to waive elective requirements; likewise some ETM courses allow the pharmacy program to waive elective requirements.
-Please reach out to one of our academic and student success advisors or the ETM program coordinator for more information.
+Please reach out to one of our academic and student success advisors or the ETM program staff for more information.